 The magisterial order

-Danish physicians have been able to prescribe cannabis through the magisteral order since 2011.
+Since 2011, Danish physicians have been able to prescribe cannabis through what is known as the magisteral order.

 To prescribe magisteral medicine means that a doctor can prescribe pretty much anything that he finds will medically benefit his patient if he takes the responsibility himself.